VNNikolaidis/nnlib2Rcpp/README.md

 # nnlib2Rcpp
-An R package with Neural Nets created using nnlib2.
+An R package providing access to Neural Nets created using nnlib2.

 ---